pondevelopment/pon-developer-guide/README.md

 ### Key Principles of Secure Logging

-- **Avoid Logging Sensitive Data**: Ensure that logs do not contain sensitive information such as passwords, email addresses, or PII.
+- **Avoid Logging Sensitive Data**: Ensure that logs do not contain sensitive information such as passwords, email addresses, or personally identifiable information (PII).
 Scrubbing or masking such data is crucial to maintaining privacy and security.
 - **Regular Review and Audit of Log Files**: Periodically review and audit log files to ensure they contain appropriate information and do not inadvertently capture sensitive data.
 - **Secure Log Storage and Access**: Store logs securely and restrict access.
 Logs can contain sensitive information and should be protected against unauthorized access.
 - **Integration with Monitoring Tools**: Utilize tools like Sentry for real-time error tracking and monitoring, enhancing the ability to respond to issues promptly.